philanc/luazen/README.md

 # luazen

 Luazen is a small library with various encoding, compression and cryptographic functions.
-All the functions work on strings, there is no stream or chunked more complex interfaces.
+All the functions work on strings, there is no stream or chunked more complex interfaces (except for blake2b hash function)

-The compression functions are based on the tiny **lzf** library.
+The compression functions are based on the tiny **lzf** library (see references in the readme).
 It is not as efficient as gzip, but much smaller.

 Endoding and decoding functions are provided for **base64** and **base58** (for base58, the BitCoin encoding alphabet is used)

+Cryptographic functions include:
+- **Norx** authenticated encryption with additional data (AEAD) - this is the default 64-4-1 variant (256-bit key and nonce, 4 rounds)
+- **Blake2b** cryptographic hash function
+- **Argon2i**, a modern key derivation function based on Blake2.
+Like scrypt, it is designed to be expensive in both CPU and memory.
+- **Curve25519**-based key exchange and public key encryption,
+- **Ed25519**-based signature function using Blake2b hash instead of sha512,

-Cryptographic functions include **md5**, **sha1**, and **rc4**.
+Legacy cryptographic functions include **md5**,  and **rc4** (a config option allows to build luazen without the legacy functions)

+Luazen borrows heavily to the following projects:
+- Monocypher by Loup Vaillant for the blake2b, argon2i, curve25519 and ed25519 functions,
+- Norx by Jean-Philippe Aumasson et al, for the high performance authenticated encryption functions.

 ### API
 ```
 --- Compression functions

 lzf(str)
-	compress string str  (#str must be less than 4 GB)
+	compress string str
 	return the compressed string or (nil, error message)

 unlzf(cstr)